ethz-asl/rotors_simulator/README.md

 Basic Usage
 -----------

-Launch the simulator with a hex-rotor helicopter model, in our case, the AscTec Firefly.
+Launch the simulator with a hex-rotor helicopter model, in our case, the AscTec Firefly in a basic world.

 ```
-$ roslaunch rotors_gazebo mav_empty_world.launch mav_name:=firefly
+$ roslaunch rotors_gazebo mav_empty_world.launch mav_name:=firefly world_name:=basic
 ```

 > **Note** The first run of gazebo might take considerably long, as it will download some models from an online database.